 Pinata offers File Groups to organize your content, as well as a method to set files as public or private.
 You can upload a file to a group by using the group method.

 There are situations where you may need to upload a file client side instead of server side.
 A great example is in Next.js where there is a 4MB file size restriction for files passed through Next’s API routes.
-To solve this you can use the keys method in the SDK or the API endpoint to create a Pinata API key with limited permissions that expire after the upload is complete.
+To solve this you can create a signed upload URL on the server and then pass it to the client for it to be consumed.
 This way your admin API key stays safe behind a server.
+Creating signed upload URLs can be done with either the Files SDK or the API, and you can designate how long the URL is valid for or if there is other infromation you want to include such as metadata or a group ID.

 Setting up a server side API endpoint might look something like this:

-Then back on the client side code, you can upload and override the default API key set for the SDK using the key method on the upload class.
+Then back on the client side code, you can upload using the signed URL instead of the regular upload endpoint.

 Upload Progress